2014 Tour de France, Stage 1 to Stage 11: Stage 1

 The first stage began on The Headrow, outside the Victorian Town Hall in Leeds.
 The tour headed eastwards through the city centre towards Quarry Hill, navigating the Sheepscar Interchange onto the A61 and heading northwards through the city districts of Scott Hall, Moortown and Alwoodley towards Harewood House where a ceremonial start took place.
+This was attended by the Duke and Duchess of Cambridge, and Prince Harry.
 Following the departure from Harewood, the tour went along the Wharfe Valley passing through Otley, Burley in Wharfedale and the home of the Cow and Calf Rocks, Ilkley Moor.
 The race then headed north via the A65 to the market town of Skipton, before passing into the Yorkshire Dales National Park.
 After passing northwards through part of Wharfedale, into Wensleydale and through Hawes, the route continued over the Buttertubs Pass and down through Swaledale to Reeth.
 The race then headed south-east to cross the last categorised climb of the day at Grinton Moor before passing through Leyburn, the brewery town of Masham and the cathedral city of Ripon.
 Finally, travelling southwards, on the A61, through Killinghall and finishing at West Park in Harrogate.

 A 50 km break saw Jens Voigt secure the King of the Mountains jersey for the day, before returning to the peloton.
 The finale of the stage saw Mark Cavendish crash during the sprint, following a collision with Simon Gerrans.
 Cavendish suffered a separated right shoulder injury.
 The sprint was won by Marcel Kittel, thus repeating his opening stage victory from the previous year.